joemphilips/NRustLightning/README.md

 dotnet run --project src/NRustLightning.Server -- --help
 ```

-You must make sure to connect to your [nbxplorer](https://github.com/dgarage/NBXplorer) instance by options which starts from `nbx`
+You must make sure to connect to your [nbxplorer](https://github.com/dgarage/NBXplorer) instance.
+You can use options
+starts from `nbx` is

 If you don't have any, you can try with regtest in docker-compose.
 See below.